Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight

 On this same direction, MPC with differentiable optimization~\cite{amos2018differentiable, theseus, pypose, infinitediffmpc} proposed to learn the cost or dynamics of a controller end-to-end.
 In particular, the authors in~\cite{amos2018differentiable} were able to recover the tuning hyperparameters of an MPC via imitation learning for non-linear, low-dimensional dynamics -- such as cartpole and inverted pendulum -- by backpropagating through the MPC itself.
 Later, in~\cite{google_performer}, the authors augment the cost function of a nominal MPC with a learned cost that uses the gradient through the optimizer for the task of navigating around humans.
 To train this learned cost, they also learn from demonstrations.
 Until \cite{acmpc2024_icra}, all these approaches were only demonstrated in the context of imitation learning.
 While imitation learning is effective, its heavy reliance on expert demonstrations is a burden.
 This dependence prevents exploration, potentially inhibiting its broader capabilities. }

 In \cite {acmpc2024_icra}, we address this issue by leveraging the advantages of both differentiable MPC and model-free reinforcement learning.
 By equipping the actor with a differentiable MPC, our approach provides the agent with online replanning capabilities and with prior knowledge, which is a significant advantage over model-free RL, where the actor is a randomly initialized feedforward neural network.
-Unlike conventional MPC, our approach emphasizes robustness and adaptability, flexibly allowing for the optimization of intricate objectives through iterative exploration and refinement.
+Unlike conventional MPC, our approach benefits from RL training techniques like domain randomization, flexibly allowing for the optimization of intricate objectives through iterative exploration and refinement.